sandeshgharge/SpringCourse/README.md

 11. kubectl get componentstatuses
 	- Shows status of master nodes

+12. kubectl apply -f deployment.yaml
+	- Update changes to a deployment using a .yaml file

+13. kubectl diff -f deployment.yaml
+	- Check the difference between the configuration of a deployment in a updated .yaml file

 # Kubernetes Concepts (GKE)

 All the independent modules are known or linked through *Labels* and *Selectors*.